-- Information and Communication Technologies (ICT) - Information and Communication (other than ICT) - Procurement of Goods, Services, and Facilities - Design and Delivery of Programs and Services - Transportation - Built Environment - Employment - Training information is accessible to employees and the public, including emergency and safety information and website content.
+- Information and Communication Technologies (ICT) - Information and Communication (other than ICT) - Procurement of Goods, Services, and Facilities - Design and Delivery of Programs and Services - Transportation - Built Environment - Employment - Training information and website content.
 The Airport is also committed to making every effort to provide information in alternate formats requested by people with disabilities.